 Actually, each character in the book meets one or more of the criteria, from Ahmed on one end of the scale to the women on the other.
 It makes for a very interesting read to see how each character develops and reacts to the worsening conditions outside the home.
 Ms. Mendel accomplishes this character development by making each one the main subject of a chapter so we eventually get to see the family through varying perspectives.
 Especially insightful are the chapters pertaining to the women.
 As noted earlier, Rana is the most passionate and outspoken one in the house, but timid Fatima and Zayna, the little facilitator, become more fully developed as we get to know their intimate thoughts and personal feelings.

-Charlotte R. Mendel was born in Canada, and has lived in England, France and Israel.
+Charlotte R. Mendel lives in Enfield, Nova Scotia, with six goats, two cats, eleven chickens, two children, one husband, and thousands of bees.
 Her first novel, Turn Us Again, won the H.R.
 Percy Novel Prize, the Beacon Award for Social Justice, and the Atlantic Book Award for First Novel.
-She lives in Enfield, Nova Scotia, with six goats, two cats, eleven chickens, thousands of bees, two children, and one husband.